Chubby and the Gang

 Chubby and the Gang was an English rock band from West London, formed in 2019.
-Initially comprising vocalist Charlie "Chubby Charles" Manning-Walker, guitarists Ethan Stahl and Tom "Razor" Hardwick, bassist Maegan Brooks Mills, and drummer Joe McMahon, the group emerged from the UK's hardcore punk scene.
+Initially comprising vocalist Charlie "Chubby Charles" Manning-Walker, guitarists Ethan Stahl and Tom "Razor" Hardwick, bassist Meg Mills, and drummer Joe McMahon, the group emerged from the UK's hardcore punk scene.
 Members previously played in bands including Arms Race, Vile Spirit, and Gutter Knife.

 History

 Charlie "Chubby" Manning-Walker first became involved in the British hardcore punk scene in 2004, at the age of 15.
 By the 2010s, he was active in the New Wave of British Hardcore movement, playing in bands such as Violent Reaction and Arms Race.
 During this period, he met members of the Brighton bands Vile Spirit and Gutter Knife, with whom he would later form Chubby and the Gang.

 In 2019, the band entered the studio to record their debut album, Speed Kills, with producer Jonah Falco of Fucked Up.
 In January 2020, they toured the United States twice, supporting Royal Hounds and later Hank Wood and the Hammerheads, during which Speed Kills was released through Static Shock Records.
 Although it had been intended for release prior to the tours, production delays postponed it.

 In March 2020, Chubby and the Gang were announced as part of the lineup for the 2021 2000trees festival.
-That same year, Luke Austin was replaced by Maegan Brooks Mills on bass.
+That same year, Luke Austin was replaced by Meg Mills on bass.
 The band then returned to the studio to work on their second album, spending ten days on recording sessions—a more deliberate approach than on their debut.

 On 8 October 2020, they premiered the single "Union Dues," and released a music video for "All Along the Uxbridge Road," a track from Speed Kills.
 On 10 October 2020, they announced their debut headlining show at Bush Hall, London, scheduled for 15 May 2021.

 On 19 November 2020, they were confirmed to perform at the 2021 Great Escape Festival.
 On 20 November, Speed Kills was re-released through Partisan Records.

 On 14 April 2021, they released the single "Lightning Don't Strike Twice," followed by "Life's Lemons" on 28 May.
 On 15 June, both songs were confirmed to appear on the band's second album, The Mutt's Nuts, which was released on 21 August 2021.

 Between 29 February and 5 March 2022, Chubby and the Gang supported Turnstile on their UK headline tour.
 On 14 February 2022, they released a three-track EP titled Labour of Love.

 On 14 December 2022, the band released the double single Chubby and the Gang Presents: A Christmas Extravaganza, featuring "Red Rag to a Bull" and "Violent Night (A Christmas Tale)."
 This release coincided with the announcement that Manning-Walker would continue the band with a new lineup: bassist Geoff Wilcox, guitarists Will Goodey and Charlie Wyatt, and drummer Lee Munday.

+On 31 March 2025, the band announced they have split up.